trotter/trotter.github.com/_posts/2010-10-25-crowd-sourcing-business-development.markdown

 [@matschaffer](http://twitter.com/matschaffer).

-If you're a potential client yourself, you can get a 10% discount by showing up and signing a contract.
+If you're a potential client yourself, you can get a 10% discount by showing up with a contract ready to sign.
 If we're offering a bounty, you can get a 15% discount by being the first to sign a contract that starts immediately.

 We charge $150 per hour and stay away from fixed-price contracts.